run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 ### Setting a Cluster-Wide Default

 The two flags are voluntary.
 They are not enforced by the system.
-It is however possible to set these flags as a __cluster-wide default__ for the Run:AI CLI, such that all CLI users will be limited to non-root containers.
+It is however possible to set these flags as a __cluster-wide default__ for the Run:ai CLI, such that all CLI users will be limited to non-root containers.

 Save the following in a file (e.g `cluster-config.yaml`)